RyuShizen/AutoMullvad/README.md

 ## License

-The Coinbase Rank Bot is distributed under the MIT License.
+AutoMullvad is distributed under the MIT License.
 For more information, see the `LICENSE` file in the project repository.